 Habitat fragmentation caused by land clearing continues to have long-term impacts on native vegetation well after the initial clearing occurs, including:

 - the dieback of vegetation and lack of regeneration

 - invasion by weeds and feral animals

 - loss of native species and variability.

-While most arid shrublands and grasslands are not subject to extensive clearing, they are affected by overgrazing.
+For example, while most arid shrublands and grasslands are not subject to extensive clearing, they can be affected by overgrazing.
 This is due to the cumulative impact of native species, farm stock and feral animals.
 The effects of overgrazing are often compounded by cycles of drought.
 Overgrazing reduces the cover of ephemeral plants, simplifies fauna habitat and promotes an overabundance of species which are less palatable to grazing animals.

 Some of the pressures on the condition of native vegetation are described in more detail in other topics of this report, including:

 - changes to water regimes (see the and topics)